Hiatal Hernia

 Paraesophageal Hiatal Hernia

 In a paraesophageal hiatal hernia, the stomach and sometimes other abdominal organs push up through the opening in the diaphragm alongside the esophagus.
-Paraesophageal hernias are less common and more serious because they have a higher risk for developing complications like incarceration, where the stomach gets stuck and forms a blockage, or ischemia, restricting blood flow to the stomach.
+Paraesophageal hernias are less common and more serious because they have a higher risk for developing complications like incarceration, where the stomach gets stuck and forms a blockage that restricts blood flow, known as ischemia.
 Both of these conditions are a medical emergency and require immediate treatment.

 A paraesophageal hernia that causes no discomfort or other symptoms may not require surgery.
-Medications are the first treatment attempt for symptoms like GERD.
-However, if chest pain, abdominal pain or difficulty swallowing develop, the patient usually requires surgery to repair the hernia.
+Medications and lifestyle changes are the first treatment attempt for symptoms like GERD.
+However, if chest pain, abdominal pain or difficulty swallowing develop and fail to resolve, the patient may require surgery to repair the hernia.

 It’s also possible to have combined hernias.
 This happens when sliding and paraesophageal hernias occur together.